rirenner/grad_school/Data_Structures/README.md

 #Data Structures

-This repo contains labs from my Java-based data structures and algorithms course.
+This directory contains labs from my Java-based data structures and algorithms course.